 But hey, tapas to go with my metal for sure works for me.

-Their unique brand of mid-tempo Power Metal with a compound of Folk and Pagan Metal kind of sounds like Alestorm, Kamelot and Ensiferum with a dose of the recent Kaledon thrown in.
-A light sprinkle of a somewhat progressive flavor garnishes all of them tracks.
+Their unique brand of mid-tempo Power Metal with a compound of Folk and Pagan Metal kind of sounds like Alestorm, Kamelot, a lot of Tyr and Ensiferum thrown into a pot, with a dose of the recent Kaledon for spice.
+A light sprinkle of a somewhat progressive flavor garnishes all of those tracks.

-At the same time Incursed retain this scratchy, garage-band quality that always gets on my good side.
+At the same time, Incursed retain this scratchy, garage-band quality that always gets on my good side.
 This impression of something raw still waiting to be discovered always draws me like a bear to honey.
-Then add a hint of harpsichord laced keyboard.
+Then add a hint of harpsichord on keyboard.
 And already we have this faintly baroque and slightly decadent taste that will make you go for seconds.